-The passage of Minnesota's Outdoor Recreation Act formed the basis for establishing a Division resource management program in 1978.
+The passage of Minnesota's Outdoor Recreation Act in 1978 formed the basis for establishing a Division resource management program.
 The first resource specialists assisted the Division with the unit master planning process.
-They provided baseline natural resource inventory information and also recommendations to the Division where recreational development could take place.
-By the end of 1979, five resource program staff stationed around the State conducted vegetation management projects that fulfilled the objectives and priorities found in those unit master plans.
+They compiled baseline natural resource inventory information and also provided recommendations to the Division where recreational development could take place.
+By 1980, five resource program staff stationed around the State started conducting vegetation management projects that fulfilled the objectives and priorities found in those first unit master plans.

-Today, the Resource Management Program carries on this 40 year legacy by protecting and managing an ever increasing amount of unique natural and cultural resources on a growing land base.
+Today, the resource management program carries on this 40 year legacy by protecting and managing an ever increasing amount of abundant and unique natural and cultural resources on a growing land base.
 An impressive list of rare natural and cultural resources found on Division lands include:

 - Over 300 different federal or state endangered, threatened, special concern, and rare species;

 - 80 types of rare or uncommon native plant communities;